 By teaching both hard and soft digital skills, National University is preparing computer science students to become leaders in today’s workforce — as well as in the workforce of tomorrow.

 Interested in learning more about how you can earn your online Master of Science in Computer Science at National University — regardless of how busy your schedule is?
-Explore the possibilities on our program page.
-Our admission advisors can answer any questions you might have about the program and can guide you through the application process.
+Explore all of our technology and engineering degrees.
+If you have questions, reach out to our admission advisors can answer any questions you might have about the program and can guide you through the application process.